GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/02_your_first_input_file.md

 :alt: Basic Starter Tutorial section 16 highres result.
 :align: center

 Basic Starter Tutorial section 2.
-The top part of the figure shows any place where the composition is not zero as seen sligthly from above.
-Currently all compositional fields are zero everywhere, so nothing is shown.
-The botttom part shows the temperature as seen sligthly from below.
-This shows an adiabatic temperature gradient.
+The top part of the figure shows where the composition has been assigned as object.
+Since no compositions have been assigned yet, nothing is plotted when we view the composition solution.
+The bottom part shows the temperature solution that has been assigned.
+This shows the adiabatic temperature gradient.
 ```